-Gill’s GS Level capacitive liquid sensors were selected for the application due to its high specification features and ability to provide the essential reliability and accuracy required for the strenuous application.
-Being solid-state and constructed from corrosion free anodized aluminium, the sensor is resistant to heavy shock and vibration loads, making it well suited to the harsh conditions of the applications.
+Gill’s Level capacitive liquid sensors were selected for the application due to its high specification features and ability to provide the essential reliability and accuracy required for the strenuous application.
+Being solid-state and constructed from corrosion free anodized aluminium, the sensor is resistant to heavy shock and vibration loads, making it well suited to the harsh conditions of the application.

 The capacitive level sensors provide a continuous 0-5v analogue output and a proven operating temperature range of -40°C to +125°C, which does not require re-calibration.
-Offering easy installation and zero maintenance, the GS level sensor delivers a superior fit and forget diesel measurement solution to the National Rail Board, whilst fulfilling the accuracy and output specifications required.
+Offering easy installation and minimum maintenance, the level sensor delivers a superior fit and forget diesel measurement solution to the National Rail Board, whilst fulfilling the accuracy and output specifications required.

 Once the trials have been successfully concluded, the sensors will be installed in up to 200 locomotives.